jritsema/notemark/README.md

 notemark
 =========

 Mostly an experimental app to learn react.js.
-Goal for this project is to be a cross-platform desktop app to manage notes.
-Notes are just markdown files on your hard drive (Dropbox for syncing?).
+The goal for this project is to be a cross-platform desktop app to manage notes where notes are just markdown files on your hard drive (you can point the app to your dropbox folder for syncing across machines).

 Here is an initial set of features: